 STAT371 Bayesian Data Analysis

 In this course we introduce theory, application, and computing relevant to Bayesian inference.
-We will look at using Bayesian methods to solve the types of problems encountered in STAT110 and STAT210, along with some models that extend beyond those.
-We will consider hierarchical models where random processes occur at different levels and depend on each other, and models that account for data collection.
+We will initially look at using Bayesian methods to solve the types of problems encountered in STAT110 and STAT210.
+We will then extend the methods to more complex data structures and models.
+This includes hierarchical models where random processes occur at different levels and depend on each other, and models that account for data collection.
 Models will be fitted using modern Bayesian software including JAGS and R.